Exploring Scottish History in Caithness

 Wick Heritage Centre and Dunbeath Heritage Centre

 If you would like to learn more about the history and culture of Caithness, there are two great heritage centres in the area - at Wick and Dunbeath.
 The Wick Heritage Centre focuses on the history of the fishing industry and has an amazing collection of 70,000 photographs - The Johnston collection.
 The photographs span from 1863 to 1977, it is wonderful to have such a great record of everything that has happened in this small, remote town over several generations.
-The Dunbeath Heritage Centre, on the other hand, exhibits hundreds of archeological records for the surrounding area.
+The Dunbeath Heritage Centre, on the other hand, exhibits hundreds of archaeological records for the surrounding area.

 Caithness, the most north easterly place on mainland Scotland, it might take a few hours to get there from our cities… but it is well worth the journey.
 Even today with airports and good roads, it still feels far away from the rest of the world.
 The perfect place to escape and immerse yourself in its ancient culture.

 We miss you, Scotland misses you.
 We can’t wait to welcome you back.Recent articles